JosephEoff/josepheoff.github.io/_posts/2022-02-17-motorcontrol.md

 The consequence of that design is that it sews damned fast from a relatively slow motor speed.

 The motor speed controllers on the commonly available sewing machine motors don't have much finesse.
 In fact, I find that the lowest speed the controller can do on my Adler is still **way** too fast for me.
 The slowest speed is useable when sewing leather because the load bogs down the motor - the controllers are just big resistors that limit the current rather than controlling the speed.
+Cloth is no load, and the Adler **flies** - unfortunately too fast for me to keep up with.

 I could just stick to sewing leather with the Adler and borrow the Pfaff 262 from my wife for those times when I need to sew regular cloth, but that still leaves me with another problem.